chadsansing/iot-escape-room-workshop/README.md

 ### Day 2

-Day 2 is meant to be a more open, emergent, and sprint-like experience as participants document their work, create a story for their escape room, and build the protoypes they want to use to get people asking questions about privacy & security.
+Day 2 is meant to be a more open, emergent, and sprint-like experience as participants document their work, identify an audience and create a story for their escape room, and build the protoypes they want to use to get people asking questions about privacy & security on connected devices.

 We've included the methods we use to help participants form working groups and communicate with one another to develop the story, prototypes, and documentation they need to build and share an IoT escape room with their communities in places like librariers, schools, and community centers.